Crown-Commercial-Service/digitalmarketplace-jenkins/README.md

 The Ansible tasks are grouped by tags.
 See [`playbooks/roles/jenkins/tasks/main.yml`](playbooks/roles/jenkins/tasks/main.yml).
 Use `make jenkins` to run a particular set of tagged tasks.

+All job definitions will be updated automaticaly when merged to `main`.
+This is perfomed by the [`job_definitions/update_jenkins_job_definitions.yml`](job_definitions/update_jenkins_job_definitions.yml) job.

+If you need to test a job from a branch or deploy manually you can run the commands below from your local machine:

 To update all job definitions (i.e. run the Ansible tasks tagged as `jobs`):
 ```bash
 $ make jobs